 You can request a 'community trigger' if you feel your complaint has not been acted on by agencies.
 You can do this if you are affected by ASB directly or you can do this on behalf of someone affected by ASB.
 By requesting a community trigger the ASB complaint will be reviewed, you can request this review if:

-If you want to activate a community trigger then you can contact us or you can complete our online community trigger form
+If you want to activate a community trigger then you can contact us or you can complete our Trigger Referral Form

 You will receive confirmation that your community trigger request has been received within three working days.
 Your complaint will then be assessed to see whether it meets the criteria of a community trigger (listed above), we will make this assessment within ten working days starting from the day your request was acknowledged.